-Configure DSpace to use EZID service for registration of DOIs name meaning identifier.doi.ezid.shoulder The "shoulder" is the DOI prefix issued to you by the EZID service.
-DOIs minted by this instance of DSpace will be the concatenation of the "shoulder" and a locally unique token. identifier.doi.ezid.user The username and password by which you authenticate to EZID. identifier.doi.ezid.password identifier.doi.ezid.publisher You may specify a default value for the required datacite.publisher metadatum, for use when the Item has no publisher. crosswalk.dissemination.
-DataCite.publisher Should match identifier.doi.ezid.publisher. crosswalk.dissemination.
-DataCite.hostingInstitution Name of the hosting institution.
-If not configured, it will be set to the value of crosswalk.dissemination.DataCite. publisher. crosswalk.dissemination.
-DataCite.dataManager Name of the data manager.
-If not configured, it will be set to the value of crosswalk.dissemination.DataCite. publisher.
+Configure DSpace to use EZID service for registration of DOIs name meaning identifier.doi.ezid. shoulder The "shoulder" is the DOI prefix issued to you by the EZID service.
+DOIs minted by this instance of DSpace will be the concatenation of the "shoulder" and a locally unique token. identifier.doi.ezid. user The username and password by which you authenticate to EZID. identifier.doi.ezid. password identifier.doi.ezid. publisher You may specify a default value for the required datacite.publisher metadatum, for use when the Item has no publisher.

 The EZID IdentifierProvider operates synchronously, so there is much less to configure.
-You will need to un-comment the org.dspace.identifier.
-EZIDIdentifierProvider bean in config/spring/api/identifier-service.xml to enable DOI registration through EZID.
+You will need to un-comment the EZIDIdentifierProvider bean in config/spring/api/identifier-service.xml to enable DOI registration through EZID.